Spotify remove 'hate conduct' policy

 Spotify have backtracked on the policy which removed R Kelly's music from their playlists.

-In a statement released on Friday, the streaming service said it had created 'confusion and concern'.
+In a statement released on Friday, the streaming service said it had created "confusion and concern".

 The "Hate Content & Hateful Conduct" policy was introduced in May.